 Introduction to Spark Commands

-Apache Spark is a framework built on top of Hadoop for fast computations.
+The framework of Apache Spark allows for quick computations and builds upon Hadoop.
 It extends the concept of MapReduce in the cluster-based scenario to efficiently run a task.
 Spark Command is written in Scala.

-- Standalone: Spark directly deployed on top of Hadoop.
+- Standalone: Spark is directly deployed on top of Hadoop.
 Spark jobs run parallelly on Hadoop and Spark.

 Components of Spark

-Spark comprises of the following parts:
+Spark comprises the following parts:

 - Apache Spark Core